menu

 At the highest level of play, players have solid defense, and landing a hit that you can convert into meaningful damage is your #1 concern.
 Being able to add an entire extra layer of mixups from a 2nd HandshakeTag makes successfully defending significantly more difficult.

-Additionally, Freestyle's 2nd HSTag can be used for combo extensions for extra damage when you don't need use your assist to open up the opponent.
+Additionally, Freestyle's 2nd HSTag can be used for combo extensions for extra damage when you don't need to use your Assist to open up the opponent.

 In tournaments and pro-play, you'll see multiple players running Freestyle teams in every top 8.